graphprotocol/grc-20-ts/README.md

 Once you have a set of ops ready to publish, you'll need to binary encode them into an Edit and upload the Edit to IPFS.

-Currently the indexer only supports reading from the [Lighthouse gateway](https://lighthouse.storage/).
-You should use the Lighthouse gateway to guarantee data availability for your published data while in early access.
-To write to Lighthouse you'll need an [API key](https://docs.lighthouse.storage/lighthouse-1/quick-start#create-an-api-key).
+Currently the indexer only supports reading a specific gateway.
+You should use our IPFS API to guarantee data availability for your published data while in early access.

 Additionally, the indexer expects that IPFS CIDs be prefixed with `ipfs://` so it knows how to process it correctly.
+The API already returns the CID prefixed with `ipfs://`.

 ```ts
 import { EditProposal } from '@graphprotocol/grc-20/proto';